-1. Agreements.
+1. Agreements

-It is important that a clear and explicit contractual agreement is in operation between the Trustees and their administration provider.
+It's important a clear and explicit contractual agreement is in operation between the trustees and their administration provider.
 This can be in the form of a letter, service agreement or a full-service contract.
-Irrespective of the style of the agreement an appropriate structure should be the bedrock of the relationship between administrator and the Trustees, providing clarity on the respective party's obligations to one another.
+Irrespective of the style of the agreement an appropriate structure should be the bedrock of the relationship between administrator and the trustees, providing clarity on the respective party's obligations to one another.
 It should set out the obligations of each party and provide a framework from which each party can judge delivery of its obligations.
 Where parties fall short of their obligations the agreement should have a clear resolution path set out to address the issue.
-An appropriate framework will support an outcome where the Trustees and administrator know exactly what their mutual obligations are, what the administrator will deliver, how much it will cost and what will happen if anything goes wrong.
+An appropriate framework will support an outcome where the trustees and administrator know exactly what their mutual obligations are, what the administrator will deliver, how much it'll cost and what'll happen if anything goes wrong.

-Agreements should be reviewed on a regular basis (PASA recommends no less frequent that every three years) to ensure they remain current and reflect any changes agreed between the parties.
+Agreements should be reviewed on a regular basis (PASA recommends no less frequent than every three years) to ensure they remain current and reflect any changes agreed between the parties.

-Where no such agreement is in place, it is recommended that the Trustees takes immediate action to correct this deficiency in conjunction with their administrator.
+Where no such agreement is in place, it's recommended the trustees takes immediate action to correct this deficiency in conjunction with their administrator.
 Further information on what the agreement should contain can be found on the Standards section of the PASA website, www.pasa-uk.com.